stochasticstoic/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-We use the complete data set with the imputed data from the last step.
-We intruduce two new calculated variables:
+For this step, I use the complete data set with the imputed data from the last step.
+I intruduce two new calculated variables:

 * weekDay: The day of the week for the date
 * datType: a factor with the levels (weekday, weekend)